coolguydork/amsco-ap-world-history-study-guide-companion/Unit-5.6/Connections.md

 ## Leads To

 **Reactions to the Industrial Economy [[Unit-5.8/Reactions to the Industrial Economy Overview|Reactions to the Industrial Economy Overview]]** ← folder not yet built
-The exploitation of female workers in Japanese textile mills (mentioned in AMSCO) connects directly to Topic 5.8's examination of labor movements, socialism, and reform efforts.
+The exploitation of female workers in Japanese textile mills (mentioned in AMSCO) connects directly to [[Unit-5.8/Reactions to the Industrial Economy Overview|Topic 5.8]]'s examination of labor movements, socialism, and reform efforts.
 Japan's industrial workers faced the same conditions that drove European workers to organize unions.

 **Shifting Power After World War I [[Unit-7.1/Shifting Power Overview|Shifting Power Overview]]** ← folder not yet built Japan's Meiji industrialization is what makes it a significant military power by the time of WWI.
 The same modernization program that built railways and subsidized silk factories also built warships and trained a conscript army.
 Japan's post-WWI imperial ambitions flow directly from Meiji success.